-In December 1992, Curragh Inc. was issued a Mine Development Certificate for its Stronsay (Cirque) lead-zinc-silver project.
-At a daily milling rate of 3500 tonaes the company estimated that the project would produce about 250 000 tonnes of zinc and lead sulphide concentrates yearly.
+In December 1992, Curragh Inc. was issued a Mine Development Certificate for its Stronsay (Cirque) leadzinc-silver project.
+At a daily milling rate of 3500 tonnes the company estimated that the project would produce about 250 000 tonnes of zinc and lead sulphide concentrates yearly.
 Reserves in the North orebody are estimated at 24.7 million tonnes grading 2.3% lead, 8.5% zinc and 50.8 grams per tonne silver.
 Capital costs are estimated at \$130 million for on-site development and construction, plus \$37 million for off-site infrastructure and facilities.
-The preperty is in the hands of a Receiver and several companies have expressed interest.
+Subject to regulatory approval, Teck Corporation, Cominco Ltd., Korea Zinc and Samsung have agreed to acquire the Stronsay property.
+The former two will each own 25% and the later two a combined total of 50%.

-On its Hushamu (Expo) porphyry copper-gold project located approximately 20 kilometres west of the Island Copper inine, Jordex Resources Ltd. completed a pre-feasibility study based on proven and probable reserves of 173 237 000 tonnes grading 0.27% copper, 0.009% molybdenum and 0.34 gram per tonne gold.
-The company estimates projected annual production at a daily milling rate of 50 000 tonnes in the Island Copper concentrator would be 45.5 million kilograms of copper, 3900 kilograms of gold anti 1 million kilograms of molybdenum.
+On its Hushamu (Expo) porphyry copper-gold project located approximately 20 kilometres west of the Island Copper mine, Jordex Resources Ltd. completed a pre-feasibility study based on proven and probable reserves of 173 237 000 tonnes grading 0.27% copper, 0.009% molybdenum and 0.34 gram per tonne gold.
+The company estimates projected annual production at a daily milling rate of 50 000 tonnes in the Island Copper concentrator would be 45.5 million kilograms of copper, 3900 kilograms of gold and 1 million kilograms of molybdenum.
 Various methods of transporting the ore to the Island Copper mill are being investigated, including a conveyor system.

-A prospectus on the Crew Natural Resources Ltd. Red Dog porphyry copper-gold property, located approximately 35 kilometres west of the Isiand Copper mine, was submitted to the Mine Development Assessment Process in April 1992 and is currently under review.
-Geological reserves are estimated at 31.2 million tonnes grading 0.313% copper, 0.45 gram per tonne gold, end 0.007% molybdenum, broad on a cut-off grade of 0.2% copper.
+A prospectus on the Crew Natural Resources Ltd. Red Dog porphyry copper-gold property, located approximately 35 kilometres west of the Island Copper mine, was submitted to the Mine Development Assessment Process in April 1992 and is currently under review.
+Geological reserves are estimated at 31.2 million tonnes grading 0.313% copper, 0.45 gram per tonne gold, and 0.007% molybdenum, based on a cut-off grade of 0.2% copper.
 In March 1993, Crew Natural Resources made a formal proposal to BHP (Canada) Ltd. regarding the custom milling and benefication of ore at the Island Copper operation.

-Bralorne-Pioneer Gold Mines Ltd., in a joint venture with Avino Mines and Resources Ltd., conducted a trenching and surface drilling program designed to locate extensions and prove reserves in the Peter and Mileinak vein systems on the Bralorne mine (King mine) property.
+Bralorne-Pioneer Gold Mines Ltd., in a joint venture with Avino Mines and Resources Ltd., conducted a trenching and surface drilling program designed to locate extensions and prove reserves in the Peter and Milchuk vein systems on the Bralorne mine (King mine) property.
 In 1992 Avino filed a prospectus with the provincial government based on proven and possible reserves of 292 000 tonnes grading 12 grams per tonne gold in the Bralorne mine above the 1000 level.
 Additional reserves below the 1000 level are estimated at 673 000 tonnes grading 8.2 grams per tonne gold.
 Also, two veins on the Loco prospect are estimated to contain 362 800 tonnes grading 17.2 grams per tonne gold.